BlueLink's ongoing and recent projects

 Sectoral Policies to Enhance Commitment to Improving the Ecosystem Services in Bulgaria

-BlueLink is a partner of the BALKANS Wildlife Association and GRID-Arendal - Norway for a detailed analysis of the state and degradation of ecosystems on the Black Sea coast, their interaction with tourism, economic and climatic impacts on them.
-Based on the research, a strategy for the sustainable use of ecosystem services for the benefit of both business and nature is created.
-A BlueLink research team verifies the results of the research using methods from the arsenal of social sciences and coordinates the involvement of various stakeholders.
-In addition, we train journalists who professionally cover issues and innovative solutions related to the sustainable use of ecosystem services in the online edition Euromegdan.
-A BlueLink team of journalists produces multimedia reports.
-Within the project, the other partners collect data and analyze with the help of geographic information systems the state of ecosystems and threats to them, as well as their interaction with the tourism industry along the coast.
-The project is funded by the Financial Mechanism of the European Economic Area for Bulgaria, within the program area "Biodiversity and Ecosystems", priority 03.03, for improved integration of biodiversity considerations in sectoral policies and legislation.
-The operator of the program for Bulgaria is the Ministry of Environment and Water.
-Project website: http://species.bluelink.net.
+BlueLink was a partner of the BALKANS Wildlife Association and GRID-Arendal, Norway, for a detailed analysis of the state and degradation of ecosystems on the Black Sea coast, their interaction with tourism, economic, and climatic impacts on them.
+Based on the research, a strategy for the sustainable use of ecosystem services for the benefit of both business and nature was created.
+A BlueLink research team verified the results of the research using methods from the arsenal of social sciences and coordinated the involvement of various stakeholders.
+In addition, we trained journalists who professionally covered issues and innovative solutions related to the sustainable use of ecosystem services in the online edition Euromegdan.
+A BlueLink team of journalists produced multimedia reports.
+Within the project, the other partners collected data and analyzed it with the help of geographic information systems, the state of ecosystems and threats to them, as well as their interaction with the tourism industry along the coast.
+The project was funded by the Financial Mechanism of the European Economic Area for Bulgaria, within the program area "Biodiversity and Ecosystems", priority 03.03, for improved integration of biodiversity considerations in sectoral policies and legislation.
+The operator of the program for Bulgaria was the Ministry of Environment and Water.

 Green Watchdogs